COVID-19: travel health notice for all travellers

 Other travel documents

-If you are travelling for tourism with a regular Canadian passport and plan on staying in Indonesia from 30 days to 60 days, you may obtain a visa in advance or on arrival at select points of entry.
-You may need to show a return or onward ticket.
+If you are travelling for tourism with a regular Canadian passport, you may obtain a visa in advance or on arrival at select points of entry.

 Business and social-cultural visas

-Canadians travelling for business or social-cultural purposes require a letter from both the sponsoring organization in Indonesia and the sending organization.
+If you are travelling to Indonesia for business or social-cultural purposes (e.g. volunteer work), you must obtain a visa prior to your arrival.
+You must provide a letter from both the sponsoring organization in Indonesia and the sending organization in Canada to obtain your visa.

 Children and travel